In this interview, Dr. Christopher McCarthy discusses ways to make the role step-parenting easier and more successful.

 For lots of reasons, school is a very common trigger for anxiety, especially when it starts or after a break.
 Getting an anxious child back in school can be rough.
 The type of anxiety that can be triggered by school can vary.
 It might be separation anxiety, fear of getting sick, perfectionism, social phobias or […]

-Read More » - What are the Symptoms of Childhood Anxiety?
-Part 2
+Read More » - Understanding Obsessive Compulsive Disorder: Part 2

 Read More »